fybrik/mover/Mover-matrix.md

 | Overwrite(change data) | doesn't make sense as stream => use batch | doesn't make sense as stream => use batch |
 | Append(change data) | doesn't make sense.
 Can't go from log data to change data | Read verbatim (key / value) and write verbatim (key /value) Use case: Read CDC stream, apply transformations (anonymizations, redactions) and write CDC stream out to target.
 If no transformations are applied this is like MirrorMaker |
 | Update(change data) | Cannot be supported without primary key.
 Not planned for now. | doesn't make sense |

+#### Example configurations

+##### Dump json data from Kafka to COS

+* data flow type: Stream
+* source: Kafka
+* target: COS
+* write operation: Append
+* source data type: Change data
+* target data type: Log data
+* Data in Kafka: Keys are null and values contain JSON records

+=> Result: Will write JSON record of value into COS.
+Thus no Kafka internal info or keys are written to COS

+#### Do a batch snapshot of a KTable to COS

+* data flow type: Batch
+* source: Kafka
+* target: COS
+* write operation: Overwrite
+* source data type: Change data
+* target data type: Log data
+* Data in Kafka: Keys are keys of change data and values contain the full records (in avro)

+=> Result: Will write only the latest values to COS.
+(Grouping by key first to sort out earlier updates)